3.7.2 Worker moves overseas

 For medical expenses:

-The Agent must confirm in writing the medical expenses that are approved for the worker to receive overseas.
-Any medical services outside of the initial authorisation will require further approval by the Agent.
+The Agent or self-insurer must provide the worker with written confirmation of the overseas medical services and costs that have been approved.
+Any medical services outside of the initial authorisation will require further approval by the Agent or self-insurer.

 Define "ceases to reside in Australia"